benjaminch/pricers/README.md

 # openrtb-pricers
-This library supports RTB development for DoubleClick Ad Exchange in Golang.
+This library supports RTB development for Open RTB common price encryption in Golang.